infinum/eightshift-docs/website/docs/basics/the-structure.md

 - **Blocks** - Used in the block editor part of your project.
 You can find the files inside the `src/Blocks/assets` folder.
 As blocks are complicated, we have files loaded only in the admin-editor part of the project, those files have an `-editor` suffix.
 The rest of the files with no suffix loads on the admin-editor part and the project's front end.
 - **Theme** - Used in the theme (frontend) part of your project.
 You can find the files inside the `assets` folder with no suffix.
 You would use these files for stuff related to your project that is not associated with components and blocks.
 (To be honest, we barely use these files.)

 The usage of any of these classes is optional, and you can use only what you need.
-Eightshift Boilerplate `init_theme` command comes with all three classes already implemented.
+Eightshift Boilerplate `setup_theme` command comes with all three classes already implemented.
 Keep in mind that enqueue classes work in combination with the Webpack build of your project.

 We named all our files with `application` in prefix.
 If you don't like the name, you can change it by providing the project overrides for constants used in the Eightshift-Libs.
 If you change the file names, you must give changes to the Webpack build process as well.
 Webpack part you can check in the [Webpack chapter](webpack).